google/santa/Docs/details/events.md

 ##### Event Lifecycle

-1. santad will generate a new event
+1. santad generates a new event
-2. santad checks / adds the event's SHA-256 file hash to a in memory cache with a timeout of 10 min.
-If an event with the same SHA-256 file hash has been sent for upload within the past 10 min, the event is dropped.
+2. santad compares, or adds if not present, the event's SHA-256 file hash to an in-memory cache with a timeout of 10 min.
+If an event with an matching hash is present in cache, the event is dropped.
-3. santad saves the event to `/var/db/santa/events.db`.
-A unique ID is assigned as a key.
+3. santad saves the event to `/var/db/santa/events.db` with a unique ID assigned as the key.
 4. santad sends an XPC message to the santactl daemon.
-The messages contains the event with instructions to upload the event immediately.
+The message contains the event with instructions to upload the event immediately.
 This is non-blocking and is performed on a background thread.
-5. santad waits for a reply from santactl.
-Again, this is non-blocking and is performed on a background thread.
-   * If the response from santactl is a success, then the event is removed from the events.db.
-   * If the response was a failure, the event will stay in the events.db until the next full sync.
-At that time all events in the events.db will be uploaded and purged if successful.

 ##### Bundle Events

-Bundle events are a special type of event that are only generated when a sync server supports receiving the associated bundle events instead of just the original offending event.
+Bundle events are a special type of event that are generated when a sync server supports receiving the associated bundle events, instead of just the original event.
 For example: `/Applications/Keynote.app/Contents/MacOS/Keynote` is blocked and an event representing the binary is uploaded.
 A whitelist rule is created for that one binary.
 Great, you can now run `/Applications/Keynote.app/Contents/MacOS/Keynote`, but what about all the other supporting binaries contained in the bundle?
 You would have to wait until they are executed until an event would be generated.
 It is very common for a bundle to contain multiple binaries, as shown here with Keynote.app.
 Waiting to get a block is not a very good user experience.

 ```sh
 ⇒  santactl bundleinfo /Applications/Keynote.app